ali-raheem/Kraken-Trailing-Bot/README.md

 * I think there are race conditions in the orders being dealt with
 * State -1 (error) is not yet implemented.
 * Buy and take-profit types would also be good.
+* Make it more failsafe see note in code.

 ### Usage